bparanj/crystal/security/kali/kali-lab.md

 This script will launch an EC2 instance, install the XFCE desktop environment, and then create a new AMI from the configured instance.
 You can then use this AMI to launch new instances with the desktop environment already set up.

-When setting up an EC2 instance with Kali Linux and XFCE, the instance typically uses SSH key authentication for initial access, rather than a password.
+When setting up an EC2 instance with Kali Linux and XFCE, the instance  uses SSH key authentication for initial access, rather than a password.
 If you set up the XFCE desktop environment and want to use it remotely (e.g., via VNC), you would need to configure a password for the user account you intend to use for graphical login.

 Here’s how you can set or change the user password in Kali Linux, which is a step you might want to include in your Packer script if you need a GUI access with a password: